-3. E-waste: Transference, transport, and disposal of global harm
+E-Waste: Transference, Transport and the Disposal of Global Harm

-In 2019, human beings set an inauspicious record, discarding 53.6 million metric tons of ewaste, a global toxic dump that threatens to worsen (Cho 2020).
-To make matters worse, only 20% of e-waste is recycled (UN Environment 2019), the remainder forms part of what the United Nations Environment Assembly has termed a 'global crisis' (Parker 2019).
-The production of global solid waste has reached an all-time high with over two billion tons discarded each year-much of it burned, illegally dumped at sea, or buried in unregulated landfills (The World Bank 2019).
-The e-waste industry is one of the largest and fastest growing illegal industries in the world (Interpol 2019).
-It is estimated that about 50 million tons of e-waste is created each year, much of which is trafficked and transported to nations in the economic periphery-such as the Agbogbloshie e-waste dump site in Accra, Ghana-and left in 'appalling conditions' where impoverished local communities are exposed to carcinogenic substances (Forti et al. 2020; Park 2019: 1).
+In 2019 human beings set an inauspicious record, discarding 53.6 million metric tons of e-waste, a global toxic dump that threatens to worsen (Cho 2020).
+Further, only 20% of global e-waste is recycled (UN Environment Programme 2019); the remainder forms part of what the UN Environment Assembly has termed a 'global crisis' (Parker 2019).
+The production of global solid waste has reached an all-time high, with over two billion tons discarded each year-much of it burned, illegally dumped at sea or buried in unregulated landfills (The World Bank 2019).
+Of the estimated 50 million tons of e-waste created each year, much of it is trafficked and transported to nations in the economic periphery-such as the Agbogbloshie e-waste dump site in Accra, Ghana-and left in 'appalling conditions' where impoverished local communities are exposed to carcinogenic substances (Forti et al. 2020; Park 2019: 1).

-The illegal trade in e-waste is fostered by both an ever-increasing demand for electronic products worldwide and industry's systemic adoption of design for fast consumption cycles also known as 'planned obsolescence', as discussed above (Satyro et al. 2018).
-Hundreds of tons of used computers, televisions and other electronic products are discarded every month.
-The illegal trade in e-waste involves smuggling operations where e-waste is sometimes classified as 'second-hand' goods and dumped in countries such as Benin, Ghana, India, Nigeria, Pakistan, and Vietnam.
-Much of it ends up in 'unreported largely unknown destinations' (Kamal 2019: 1).
-Emerging from the dumping of e-waste is an identifiable pattern of exploitation, namely, the transference of waste from the global economic core to the periphery (Frey, Gellert and Dahms 2019; Kenyon 2018), which often involves illicit disposal methods and 'terrorist and organised criminal groups' (Lambrechts and Hector 2016: 251).
+Emerging from the dumping of e-waste is an identifiable pattern of exploitation, namely, the transference of waste from the global economic core to the periphery (Frey, Gellert and Dahms 2019; British Broadcasting Company 2018), which often involves illicit disposal methods and 'terrorist and organised criminal groups' (Lambrechts and Hector 2016: 251).
+The e-waste industry is one of the largest and fastest-growing illegal industries in the world (Interpol n.d.).
+The illegal trade in e-waste is fostered by both an ever-increasing demand for electronic products worldwide and the industry's systemic adoption of designing for fast consumption cycles, also known as 'planned obsolescence', as discussed above (Satyro et al. 2018).
+The illegal trade in e-waste involves smuggling operations where e-waste is sometimes classified as 'second-hand' goods (discarded computers, televisions and other electronic products) and dumped in countries such as Benin, Ghana, India, Nigeria, Pakistan and Vietnam.
+Much of it ends up in 'unreported largely unknown destinations' (Kamal 2017: 1).
 The international community has responded with laws and regulations that, ostensibly, seek to ensure that waste is disposed of in safe, sustainable and renewable ways.
-By increasing the costs of disposal, however, they have inadvertently strengthened illegal markets in dumping and transference (European Environmental Agency 2019).
+By increasing the costs of disposal, however, they have inadvertently strengthened illegal markets in dumping and transference (European Environmental Agency n.d.).

-The identification of illegal flows of waste has resulted in various legal and regulatory instruments seeking to control and prevent illicit disposal.
-The Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal 1992 is the primary international treaty designed to regulate and reduce the movement of hazardous waste between nations-specifically, from countries of the global economic core to those of the periphery (Paraschiv 2015; Basel Convention 2019).
+The identification of illegal flows of waste has resulted in various legal and regulatory instruments seeking to control and prevent illicit disposals.
+The Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal (1989) (Basel Convention) is the primary international treaty designed to regulate and reduce the movement of hazardous waste between nations-specifically, from countries of the global economic core to those of the periphery (Basel Convention 1989; Paraschiv 2015).
 The Basel Convention does not ban shipments of toxic waste outright, and state parties may enter into bilateral or multilateral agreements for the transfer of e-waste (Harrison 2017).